-Dr. Bryan Pham is a community based neuro-ophthalmologist who is fresh out of training.
-He discuses the field and what drew him to it and so much more.
+Dr. Bryan Pham is a community-based neuro-ophthalmologist who is fresh out of training.
+He discusses the field of neuro-opthalmology, what drew him to it, and so much more.

 First off, please check out all our other podcasts on MedEd Media.